icopy-site/awesome/docs/awesome/awesome-cybersecurity-blueteam.md

 - [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) - Unified toolset and framework for policy across the cloud native stack.
 - [Tang](https://github.com/latchset/tang) - Server for binding data to network presence; provides data to clients only when they are on a certain (secured) network.

+### Supply chain security

+- [Grafeas](https://grafeas.io/) - Open artifact metadata API to audit and govern your software supply chain.
+- [Helm GPG (GnuPG) Plugin](https://github.com/technosophos/helm-gpg) - Chart signing and verification with GnuPG for Helm.
+- [Notary](https://github.com/theupdateframework/notary) - Aims to make the internet more secure by making it easy for people to publish and verify content.

 ## Honeypots